MetPX/sarracenia/c/README.rst

 sample build instructions are in build.sh

+The librabbitmq version needs to be > 0.8,  this is newer than what is in ubuntu 16.04.
+So you need to git clone ... see build.sh

 build dependencies:
-liburiparser-dev - development files for uriparser librabbitmq-dev - AMQP client library written in C - Dev Files
+liburiparser-dev - development files for uriparser librabbitmq-dev - AMQP client library written in C - Dev Files libssl-dev  - OpenSSL client library (used for hash algorithms.)

 run dependencies:
 liburiparser1 - URI parsing library compliant with RFC 3986
-librabbitmq4 - AMQP client library written in C
+librabbitmq4 - AMQP client library written in C libssl - OpenSSL client library.